General terms and conditions

 16.4.
 The Supplier shall indemnify and hold Labconsort harmless from any third-party claims (including Customers and authorities) arising from or related to Products supplied by the Supplier or from any breach of statutory obligations by the Supplier.

 17.3.
-If, in exceptional cases, Labconsort sells Products to a party qualifying as a consumer, such sale will be governed by separate consumer terms and any applicable statutory rights will apply in addition to, or in deviation from, these Terms.
+If Labconsort exceptionally agrees in writing to sell Products to a party qualifying as a consumer, such sale will be governed by separate consumer terms and any applicable statutory consumer rights will apply.
+In that case, these Terms shall not apply to that consumer transaction (unless explicitly stated otherwise in the separate consumer terms).

 18. Force majeure